Branch: Army Intelligence Service (AIS)

 I do recall that a senior warrant officer from the 335th, who had been living with us in the trailer and saw himself as kind of a house mother, found an on-base BOQ shortly after “operation ammo,” and left the rest of us living there with our unorthodox weapon’s training solution.

 Because of the kind of unit we were and how we’d generally be stationed in Vietnam, rarely below the battalion level, we made preparations while at Fort Riley for our future service in Vietnam.
 Knowing we should prepare for water, electrical and cooling needs, we officers jointly invested in electrical wire, plastic and copper piping, and other “necessities” all found on the local market in Junction City.
 None of it was Army equipment or supplies.
 Because of our men’s experience and training in electronics, we bought and repaired some sturdy but older air-conditioners and several good used Maytag wringer-washers all purchased in second-hand Junction City stores, along with a supply of repair parts for those devices.
 Because of our electronic mission we had plenty of generators to run the electronic shelters on the backs of our many 5 ton, 2-1/2 ton and 3/4 ton vehicles.
-Each equipment shelter needed a primary and a back-up generator.
+Each equipment shelter had a primary and a back-up generator.
 Because many of the shelters (mobile huts) were off-loaded onto semi-permanent covered emplacements while at Bear Cat, all the generators weren’t needed simultaneously to power those communication and electronic stations.
 So, our very capable electronic maintenance staff created an electrical power grid, one set of larger generators and backups for the equipment and another set of generators for the power grid for lighting tents, shower rooms and powering our operations building and mess hall.
 Each of those sets of generators were run for four hours and then shut down for maintenance; other sets of generators were simultaneously brought on line.
 Those power grids never failed to supply electricity to the operations equipment or other areas of the company.

 It hadn’t been anticipated stateside how much heat would be generated by each of the operation’s communications/electrical huts in Vietnam.
 Once there, the heating problem was quickly recognized and a rush order was made to HQ ASA in Hawaii to supply us with needed air-conditioners for those over-heated huts.
 I recall being in one of the huts when the outside temp was 100 degrees and the temp in the huts exceeded 160 degrees.
 The electrical equipment couldn’t survive that heat and neither could the men operating it.
 A number of large air-conditioners soon arrived from Hawaii and were installed in the electrical hut area.
 The entire hut area was enclosed and roofed; those generators cooled the whole area which made the men working there happy and glad to work extended shifts (twelve hours on and twelve hours off).
 The equipment continued to function well.